whatwg/meta/GITHUB-TEAMS.md

 - **a11y** - Accessibility-related matters
 - **canvas** - The canvas element, and its APIs
 - **components** - Custom elements, shadow trees, and related technologies
+- **documentation** - Documentation for features in WHATWG standards
 - **html-parser** -  The HTML Parser
 - **i18n** - Internationalization-related matters
 - **loader** - The loader concept